 - Does your resume clearly highlight past accomplishments?

 - Is your value clear?

-If you answer “no” or “I don’t know” to any of these questions, give me a call or send me a message.
-Whether your résumé needs some simple formatting tweaks or an entire rewrite, I can relieve your frustration and give you a better chance at securing an interview by making it more effective.
+If you answer “no” or “I don’t know” to any of these questions, contact me.
+Whether your résumé needs simple formatting tweaks or an entire rewrite, I can help.